Insurance

 • Seat cushions that meet the requirements of BS 5852 Part 2 Crib 5, as detailed in the Furniture and Furnishings (Fire) (Safety) Regulations, for both the cushion and fabric covering provide a higher level of fire resistance and are more suitable for use in public buildings, including churches.
 Manufacturers and suppliers of heated seat cushions will be able to advise on the fire performance of their products.

-• Select heated cushions that include a thermal cut out, isolating the power if excessive temperatures are detected.
+• Select heated cushions that include a thermal cutout, isolating the power if excessive temperatures are detected.

 • Review your fire risk assessments for church buildings and update them if you introduce heated seat cushions, noting the change of risk this creates and your corresponding fire safety measures.

 • Lithium-ion batteries should be removed from cushions when recharging.
 Never leave these on charge and unattended.
-Charging should be done in a secure area, clear of combustible surroundings and with no public access.
+Charging should be done in a secure area, clear of combustible surroundings, and with no public access.

 • Inspect batteries for any signs of damage before you use them.
 If there are any signs of damage, don't use them; a damaged battery could result in a serious fire.

-• Avoid using trailing electrical leads, which can create both a trip hazard and an increased fire risk if there is damage to electrical cable insulation.
+• Avoid using trailing electrical leads, which can create both a trip hazard and an increased fire risk if there is damage to the electrical cable insulation.

-• Where you use electrical extension leads to charge the batteries regularly, inspect them for signs of damage and wear, in addition to periodic electrical safety checks by a competent person.
+• When you use electrical extension leads to charge the batteries regularly, inspect them for signs of damage and wear, in addition to periodic electrical safety checks by a competent person.
 These checks can be done as part of a church's regular portable electrical equipment testing regime.

 • Never daisy chain (link together) any electrical extension leads; this can lead to electrical overload and potential fire.